Natnael-Getahun/my-blogdown-blog/content/blog/pes_torunament/index.md

 ![Importing data](looker-studio-data-import.png)

 ## Adding Charts
 Building the charts?
 Honestly, kind of fun.
-You grab a table, drag it onto your canvas, customize a few fields, then pick up the pe chart.
+You grab a table, drag it onto your canvas, customize a few fields, then pick out the pie chart.

 If you’ve ever touched Tableau or Power BI, Looker Studio will feel familiar.
 I watched one YouTube video (linked below) and that was all I needed: